embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

 In this application, such subfolder is named as "Partition" and can be selected in the **"Setting"** screen.

-**Note:** If you have more than 600+α (α is around 10), audio files, they will no longer fit in the playlist and management will become a hassle.
+**Note:** If you have more than 600+α, audio files, they will no longer fit in the playlist and management will become a hassle.

 ### 6.2.
 Shuffle Mode
 "**Shuffle**" works as bellow:

-- (a) continues to randomly select and add albums to the playlist until the total number of audio files exceeds 600
+- (a) continues to randomly select and add albums to the playlist until the total number of audio files exceeds 600+α
 - (b) and finally randomly sorts the playlist again.

-However, due to the "600" limit for audio files, when "**Shuffle**" is OFF, the behavior will differ depending on whether you select an individual partition or "All".
+However, due to the "600+α" limitation for audio files, when "**Shuffle**" is OFF, the behavior will differ depending on whether you select an individual partition or "All".

 When you select an individual partition, albums will be added to the playlist in ascending order, but when you select "All", only (a) will be performed.